 Society of Automotive Engineers (SAE) IIT Kanpur is one of the fedgling teams of IITK and has achieved huge success in the past few years.
 SAE encourages the growth and development of an “Automotive Culture” in the institute so as to engage students in exciting scientic realm which remains rather unexplored in the institute.
 Through the active participation of the team in national and international events of high repute, SAE has displayed great potential.
 In its first season, we participated in the reputed Formula Student Competition in Italy, BAJA, and E-cycle Competition in India and gained national/international exposure and praise.

-Cell for Differently Abled Person (CDAP), has been proactive towards a barrier free campus since it was established in 2017.
-Cell acts as the first point of contact for differently abled students.
-Over the past three years, CDAP team comprising of faculty, staff, and students has worked tirelessly towards its vision to provide a wholesome productive environment to our differently abled students.
-DAP efforts are supported by Counseling Service, Health Center, offices of DoAA, DoSA, DoRA and many other entities on the campus.
+Cell for Differently Abled Persons (CDAP) has been proactive towards a barrier free campus since its establishment in 2017.
+The Cell acts as the first point of contact for differently abled students.
+Over the past four years, CDAP team comprising of faculty, staff and students has worked tirelessly towards its vision to provide a wholesome productive environment to our differently abled students.
+CDAP efforts are supported by the Counseling Services, Health Center, of Dean of Academic Affairs, Dean of Students’ Affairs, Dean of Resources and Alumni, and many other entities on the campus.

 This year due to Covid-19, many SURGE program activities were not feasible.
 Hence, with some relevant modications and changes, SURGE 2020 was conducted virtually from 12th June 2020 - 11th November 2020.